Navajo County, Arizona: Politics

 Navajo County leans towards the Republican Party.
-Although its Native American population makes up nearly half of the county, a demographic that politically favors those of the Democratic Party, the county has a strong Latter-Day Saint presence (particularly in population centers such as Snowflake) that normally allows Republican candidates to carry the county by small margins.
-However, in the 2018 gubernatorial election, the county voted Republican over Democrat by a large margin (56–42%).
+The county has not voted Democratic on a presidential level since 1996.
+Although its Native American population makes up nearly half of the county, a demographic that politically favors those of the Democratic Party, the county has a strong Latter-Day Saint presence (particularly in population centers such as Snowflake) that normally allows Republican candidates to carry the county.
+The city of Show Low and surrounding areas, as well as Holbrook, also contribute to Republican votes in the county.
+Notably, the county has become more Republican in recent cycles such as in 2022 and in 2024.
+In 2024, the city of Winslow, which has long been a Democratic stronghold, saw a heavy Republican shift, as did the area of Pinetop-Lakeside.
+The Navajo Nation also saw some major Republican trends, mirroring those in neighboring Apache County.
+On the other hand, the city of Holbrook saw a Democratic trend since 2020.

 Education

 School districts that serve the county include: